VictoriaZhang-Umich/Phenol-and-AMH/README.md

 # Phenol-and-AMH
-Associations of Phenols and Parabens with Anti-Müllerian Hormone During the Menopuase Transition: The Study of Women’s Health Across the Nation
+Supplemental Material: Associations of Phenols and Parabens with Anti-Müllerian Hormone During the Menopuase Transition: The Study of Women’s Health Across the Nation